mrsurya1304/CricketCommentaryGenerator/README.md

 - Comparison of the models is done by a plot and conclusions are drawn (in depth in the notebook)

 ## Commentary Generation
- Commentary Generator is done in google colab platform as we require google drive for storage and GPU for fast model training We perform 3 steps to produce a model for automatic commentary generation
+ - Commentary Generator is done in google colab platform as we require google drive for storage and GPU for fast model training
+ - Beware training a model using GPU may be expensive and may exhaust a free GPU not allowing you to use a GPU further for a couple of days in google colab

+ We perform 3 steps to produce a model for automatic commentary generation
  1. Dataset preparation and pre-processing
  2. Model training